BorutD/Snake-game/README.md

 # Snake-game
-This is a simple snake game build with Phaser.js
+This is a simple snake game built with Phaser.js